Laura-Keen/bank-test/planning.md

   My approach to this app was to come up with the user stories first in order to understand the way that a customer would use the program and what they would use it for.
   Next, I planned out what classes and methods would be needed for each user story one at a time and wrote the tests and then the code.

   At first I struggled with getting my head around the third user story as I couldn't figure out the best way to gather all of the information in one place ready to be printed out as one.
+I ended up using hashes and the gem 'hirb' to get the table format.

 ## Code Structure
   My code is all contained within one account class with one method for each of the three user stories.
 I think that I could potentially split the class into two and have a separate one for the bank statement but I tried this and found it difficult to pull the information needed from the original account class into the second statement class.